wicai/Limited-Infection/README.md

 but we will only infect just enough people to get in our interval.

 Exact infection is done in the following manner:

-1) partitioning users into groups, keeping track of how many users are in each group, just like in the previous infection
+1) partition the users into groups, keeping track of how many users are in each group, just like in the previous infection
 2) Solve the subset-sum problem for the set of numbers corresponding the number of users in each group using a dynamic programming algorithm.

 The idea is that we can use a dynamic programming algorithm, solving subproblems of the form
 ex(i, j) = true if there is a subset of set[0, 1, ..., j-1] with sum = i and building up to solve